Table of Contents

 The Bible teaches that people do not go either to heaven or hell at death.
-They go to their graves to await the Resurrection Day.
-“Do not be amazed at this, for a time is coming when all who are in their graves will hear his voice and come out—those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned” (John 5:28, 29).
+The dead go to their graves to await the Resurrection Day.
+Jesus said, “Do not be amazed at this, for a time is coming when all who are in their graves will hear his voice and come out—those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned” (John 5:28, 29).

 Rewards or punishments are given only on the Resurrection Day when Christ comes and not at death.
 Jesus said, “For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works” (Matthew 16:27).
 And He added, “Behold, I come quickly; and my reward is with me, to give every man according as his work shall be” (Revelation 22:12).

 The dead will sleep until the great day of the Lord at the end of the world.
-After death a person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:1, 2).
-Satan invented the teaching that the dead are alive.
-This teaching, however, is contrary to Scripture.
+After death a person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:1, 2) until the resurrection.
+The teaching that the dead are alive is contrary to Scripture.